sonic-net/SONiC/doc/flex_counter/optimize-counter-initialization.md

     There can be several counter groups attached to each object.

 2. Flex counter needs to check whether the bulk operation is supported by calling SAI bulk counter polling API per object per counter group basis.

+In addition, counter initialization can block port state change handling which means the orchagent can handles port up notification only after counter initialization has been done.

+According to a benchmark we did, 98% of time was spent on vendor's SAI implementation.
+So, the key is to reduce the number of SAI bulk counter polling API calls during initialization.

 In this design, we improve the counter initialization by checking whether bulk operation is supported on a group of objects altogether.
 By doing so, the number of SAI API calls is significantly reduced and the time is shortened.